NSGangster/NSGColorWheel/README.md

 # NSGColorWheel
 A beautiful easy to use color picker for iOS.
+Written in Swift 3.0.